 And I’ve become interested in all the things that are contained inside a photograph.
 Over the years, as I earnestly avoided editing any of my photographs-to-be-published, I still took peeks at what editing might be able to do.
 I would try out different software filters and transformations, making sure to revert them, to only keep the images that I liked best without any transformation at all.
 But when you explore the ways an image can be processed, you do come to question the primacy of any one face of the many-faced thing that a digital image is.

 Having maintained my purism for a long stretch, I’ve begun feeling the need to shake things up with my art, to try something new.
 So, as of this blog post, I’m officially withdrawing the guarantee that no one wanted from me in the first place.

 Dear viewer, I no longer guarantee that the images I present to you are unedited.
 I no longer guarantee that the photographs I share with you are exactly what the camera captured when I released the shutter.
-Sometimes, I might do some post-processing on some of my images, in search of what I’d really like to show you.
-I do guarantee that every image I present to you is something I love, or at least, something I loved once.
+Sometimes, I might do some post-processing on my images, in search of what I’d really like to show you.
+I do guarantee that every image I present to you is something I love, or at least something I loved once.

 Wow, was it that easy to withdraw the guarantee?
 No actually it wasn’t — I’ve been trying to write this little essay for at least a year!